-Multi-instrumentalist (guitar, banjo, and harmonica) Tanner Bingaman sings original folkmush and arrangements of traditional mountain tunes.
-He has made ends meet as a vegetable farmer, rock climbing enthusiast, river guide, and all the while has managed to continue playing shows to the outcasts of dank barrooms, living room concerts, and festival attendees alike.
+Tanner Bingaman, affectionately known as Tanjo (Tanner + banjo = Tanjo) sings original folkmush & arrangements of mountain tunes via guitar, banjo, & harmonica.
+He has made ends meet as a vegetable farmer, rock climbing enthusiast, river guide, & all the while has managed to continue playing shows to the outcasts of bar rooms, living room concerts, and festival attendees alike.
 He prefers barefoot walking and once saved the family dog from a rattlesnake.

 In 2021 Tanner was selected by the Susquehanna Folk Music Society as the Pennsylvania's Emerging Artist of the Year.
 Most recently, Tanner's full band was awarded Bluegrass Band of the Year by the Central Pennsylvania Music Hall of Fame.

 The collection of Tanner's recordings include Family Matters (2016), Piece of Pie (Single, 2017) Folkmush Volume I: Fernville Blues (EP, 2018), Keep My Skillet Good and Greasy (Single, 2018), We Were All Born Naked (2020), Ambulance (Single, 2020), Elias / Hunter (Instrumental EP, 2021), Seldom Said No (2021), and Collections from the Prescott Sessions: Instrumental Movements & Meditations 2021) are currently available in various formats .
 Though his recording history is extensive, fans still insist Tanner songs are best paired with stories in intimate settings.

 Tanner currently gigs solo, as various vagabond projects (Shine, Joe & Tanjo), & with the progressive bluegrass band Seldom Said No. He is working on funding & recording for an exciting new full band project focusing on his punk roots with a folk flare.